python-websockets/websockets/docs/deployment.rst

 bufferbloat can result in excessive memory use.

 By default ``websockets`` has generous limits.
 It is strongly recommended to adapt them to your application.
-When you call :func:`~server.serve`:
+When you call :func:`~legacy.server.serve`:

 - Set ``max_size`` (default: 1 MiB, UTF-8 encoded) to the maximum size of
   messages your application generates.